zyeeda/install-opencv/README.md

 ### Provides
 * FFMPEG from source (x264, fdk-aac, libvpx, libopus)
 * OpenCV from source
+    * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * Patch gen_java.py to generate missing VideoWriter class and add some missing CV_CAP_PROP constants
     * FourCC class